 - Keep your writing clear, concise and simple.
-Don't use words and "filler" text that is not needed to make and support your position.
+Don't use words and "filler" text that is not needed to support your position.

 MATH Section --- STUDENT PRODUCED RESPONSE (GRID):

-- Since there is no pelanalty for guessing make sure to answer all the questions even if you don't know the answer.
+- Since there is no penalty for guessing make sure to answer all the questions even if you don't know the answer.